HitanshBhatt/ChatGPT-Discord-Bot/README.md

 The documentation provided by OpenAI is very useful and straightforward to follow.
 Find the documentation [here](https://platform.openai.com/docs/api-reference?lang=python)

 ### Running the code
+Execute and run `run.py` and the bot will show an online status on Discord.

 ## Examples
 ![image](https://user-images.githubusercontent.com/74229658/222205182-306372f1-25ae-4b0c-8b1a-03ae1ceba2bc.png)